QuentinRa/blog.quentinra.dev/tools-and-frameworks/editors/gui/jetbrains/plugins/index.md

 ⚠️ The parser is applied on the [Lexed](#lexical-analysis) tokens!
 </div><div>

 At the start of the file, we may configure the parser generation.
+Refer to the [Generated Files Section](#generated-parser-files) to learn more about these.

 ```json!
 {